-MAP-21 ended on May 31st, 2015 and the U.S. Congress and the Obama Administration enacted its replacement, the "Fixing America's Surface Transportation Act" (FAST Act).
-Fast Act funds surface transportation programs until the year 2020.
-As was a part of MAP-21 requirements, which have been carried through into FACT Act, any local project seeking to use 5310 funding must be part of a Coordinated Human Service Transportation Plan; this Coordinated Human Service Transportation Plan has been developed to guide those seeking to use 5310 funding.
-This plan addresses needs of the communities and service providers located in the Old Colony Region and focuses specifically on the needs of elderly, disabled, school-aged, persons with limited English skills and low-income populations, and their transportation needs and services.
+The "Fixing America's Surface Transportation Act" (FAST Act) ended in 2020 and President Biden enacted its replacement, the "Bipartisan Infrastructure Law" (BIL), formally known as the "Infrastructure Investment and Jobs Act" (IIJA), on November 15, 2021.
+The Bipartisan Infrastructure Law is the largest long-term investment in our infrastructure and economy in our Nation's history.
+It provides \$550 billion over fiscal years 2022 through 2026 in new Federal investment in infrastructure, including in roads, bridges, and mass transit.
+As was a part of the FAST Act requirements, which have been carried through into the BIL, any local project seeking to use 5310 funding must be part of a Coordinated Human Service Transportation Plan; this Coordinated Human Service Transportation Plan has been developed to guide those seeking to use 5310 funding.
+This plan addresses needs of the communities and service providers located in the Old Colony Region and focuses specifically on the needs of older adults, disabled, schoolaged, persons with limited English skills and low-income populations, and their transportation needs and services.